Skip to content

 As your baby grows into a toddler, sleep is still a huge priority.
 For most toddlers and preschoolers, this includes an afternoon nap.
 Let me show you some sample toddler sleep schedules and answer common questions parents ask about naps for toddlers, preschoolers, and young children.

-When do toddlers stop napping?
+When do toddlers stop napping? anchor

 Most toddlers will stop napping between 3 and 4 years old.
-Current research shows that “less than 2.5% of toddlers will cease napping prior to age 2, while 94% cease napping by age 5.”
-I find most toddlers do best with maintaining that nap until they’re about 4 years old.
+Current research(10) shows that less than 2.5% of toddlers will stop napping before age 2, while 94% stop napping by age 5.

 • Does your toddler or preschooler take more than 30 minutes to fall asleep at bedtime?